haberdashPI/vscode-modal-keys/README.md

 [presets](https://haberdashpi.github.io/vscode-modal-keys/stable/preset_index.html)
 that resemble Vim.
-While you can emulate existing modal editors like Vim or [Kakoune](https://kakoune.org/why-kakoune/why-kakoune.html), the real advantage of ModalKeys is that you create custom modal keybindings defined in terms of VSCode commands.
+While you can emulate existing modal editors like Vim or [Kakoune](https://kakoune.org/why-kakoune/why-kakoune.html), the real advantage of ModalKeys is that you can create custom modal keybindings defined in terms of VSCode commands.
 You can define modular, operator-like (noun/verb) keybindings built from any of the existing extensions available in VSCode, or, if you want to author your own extension, any behavior you can imagine.